youngMen1/sealbook/java/jdk8xin-te-xing.md

         MonthDay currentMonthDay = MonthDay.from(today);

         if(currentMonthDay.equals(birthday)){
-            System.out.println("Many Many happy returns of the day !!");
+            System.out.println("Many Many happy returns of the day!");
         }else{
             System.out.println("Sorry, today is not your birthday");
         }